901.1 Vehicle Regulations

 - Bicycles may not be ridden on campus sidewalks.

 - All bicycles shall be parked in bicycle racks.
-Bicycles locked to trees, railings, signs, lampposts, or anywhere they pose a safety hazard or damage property are subject to impoundment.
+Bicycles locked to trees, railings, signs, lampposts, or anywhere they pose a safety hazard or damage property or have not moved in a period of 30 days are subject to impoundment.
 Bicycles in buildings, except in the family housing area, are also subject to impoundment.

 - Impoundment will involve either removing the bicycle or locking it in position if it does not create a safety hazard.
 If locked by a Facilities Services staff, it will be released only upon request to the Facilities Services Administrative Office, and only as staff is available.
 The owner will be cited for a violation and must provide some proof of ownership (such as a key or combination to the existing lock) before the bicycle will be released.